Features of Grid Framework

 Vectrosity Support

-// Grid Framework gets the points and then Vectrosity takes over
+// Grid Framework gets the points, then Vectrosity takes over

 var points = grid.GetVectrosityPoints();